ali-zargari/CS-157A-Project-DishSocial/README.md

     1. go to line 25, and find the following code fragment:
     2. ![img_4.png](readme_img/img_4.png)
     3. Change host, user, database, password, and port numbers accordingly to your own database' credentials.
-        1. If not using SSL, remove the ssl parameter all-together.
+        1. If not using SSL, remove the SSL parameter all-together.
         2. In other words, remove lines 32-37 in the image
            ![img_5.png](readme_img/img_5.png)
 3. **RE-RUN server.js:  Ctrl-C out of it if the server is still running, then retype 'npm run start' in the Server folder**